 At William Barcroft Junior School, we believe that geography is a key part of the understanding that children have of the wider world.
 We aim to inspire children’s curiosity about the world, diverse cultures and their people.
 Our broad and creative curriculum follows an enquiry led approach, giving the children many opportunities to develop their own independence and reasoning skills.
 Through this approach, we embed a culture of asking questions, problem solving, higher order thinking skills, including modelling and using geographical vocabulary with confidence.
 As a result, children are encouraged to ‘think like geographers’, ensuring a development of mastery skills in geography such as compare and contrast, summarise, demonstrate understanding, justify apply and evaluate.
 Our geography curriculum has been developed through the use of a skills progression; ensuring the challenge and support of each pupil so they are able to reach their full potential.
 The skills progression has been carefully orchestrated in order to ensure all children are progressing.
 In their learning, children are actively encouraged to compare their knowledge of different scales; local, regional, national, international and global.
 With this in mind, the children are given multiple opportunities to explore different places and environments through the many strands of physical geography, human geography and fieldwork.
 Throughout their journey, children learn how to interpret, understand and draw maps and develop geographical skills such as researching and investigation.
 We ensure that geography is taught through a range of exciting and innovative lessons to inspire the children to see the world through the eyes of a geographer; including recent and relevant global issues in sustainability and how it affects humanity; following alongside the strands of SMSC and PSHCE.

-Here at William Barcroft, we are passionate about history and provide a high-quality history curriculum which allows the children to achieve their potential.
-It promotes the fundamental British values central to our way of learning.
-Our way of teaching history allows our students to gain a thorough and balanced understanding of some of the key events that have happened across time which have helped to shape the world as we know it.
+Here at William Barcroft, we are passionate about history and provide a high-quality curriculum which inspires the children to achieve their potential.
+We teach history in a way where chronological understanding and skills develop year-on-year, with each year group using skills and chronological understanding developed beforehand as a springboard for further learning.
+Furthermore, our way of teaching history allows our students to gain a broad and balanced understanding of how contrasting eras and events have helped to shape the world as we know it.

 In our school we are constantly striving for hooks and our history topics reflect this ethos, allowing us to explore the National Curriculum in a creative, innovative and enquiry-based way which captivates and interests the children.
 As well as this, history at William Barcroft encourages the children to hone and develop their critical thinking, judgement and analytical skills.

-Our history curriculum also ensures that the children have a diverse understanding of the way in which humankind has developed the world.
-We investigate the ancient civilisations of the World (the Indus Valley), the expansion, dominance and decline of empires (The Romans), the features of non-European societies (The Ancient Egyptians) and undertake a local history study which interrogates the powerful role which the fishing industry has historically played within the local area (Grimsby and Cleethorpes).
+Through our curriculum, we investigate the ancient civilisations of the World (the Ancient Greeks and Neolithic Britian), the expansion, dominance and decline of empires (The Romans), the features of non-European societies (The Ancient Egyptians and Mayans).
+Additionally, we undertake a local history study which interrogates the powerful roles which the fishing industry and railways have historically played within the local area (Grimsby and Cleethorpes).
+Similarly, we also interrogate the role which the Victorians played in developing society as we know it today.

-In year 6, there is a large amount of overlap between our history and literacy curriculums with skills transferring and interchanging seamlessly between the two subjects.
-Here, the children investigate the two World Wars, supplemented with a valuable trip to the National Holocaust Museum – one of a range of experiences which the children across school are given access to embed and supplement learning within the subject.
+Moreover, in year 6, there is a large amount of overlap between our history and literacy curriculum’s, with skills transferring and interchanging seamlessly between the two subjects.
+Here, the children investigate the two World Wars (as well as the Saxons, Scots and Vikings), supplemented with a valuable trip to the National Holocaust Museum – one of a range of experiences which the children across school are given access to embed and supplement learning within the subject.

 William Barcroft Junior School understands that ICT is an integral part of the National Curriculum and that ICT skills are important to everyday life.
 Technology is a valuable resource in the classroom, benefiting the way pupils learn and helping teachers maximise their role as educators.
 In light of this, the purpose of our ICT curriculum is to ensure that both staff and pupils have access to the correct technology which will enable them to be confident and competent users of computers, I pads and other necessary technology by the time they leave our school.
 We want to equip our children with a comprehensive set of skills ready to aid them on their future career journey.
 To do this, our curriculum has three main focuses: